nagachary/java-must-read/memory_management/read/README.md

 Every time a method is invoked, the JVM allocates a new **stack frame** on the thread’s stack.
 This frame is a self-contained unit of memory that holds all the necessary data for executing that method.
 Stack frames are lightweight and quick to allocate.
 Since the stack frames are thread-local and do not require synchronization, operations on the stack (method calls and returns) are extremely fast.
-Stack memory ideal for handling short-lived, method-scoped data.
+Stack memory is ideal for handling short-lived, method-scoped data.

     * Primitive values (e.g., int, double, boolean)
     * Object references: pointers to objects that live in the heap